SALMON-TDDFT/SALMON-DOCS/source/install_and_run.rst

 LDFLAGS                                  linker flags
 =======================================  ===================================================

-SLEPc is used only for Hamiltonian diagonalization in DC-LCFO calculations.

 Using these options, you can manually specify the compilers and flags instead of using the ``--arch`` option.
 For example::

     $ python ../configure.py FC=mpiifort CC=mpiicc FFLAGS="-xAVX" CFLAGS="-restrict -xAVX" --enable-mpi